Overview of Part 232

-- Part 232 requires that you retain records and receipts showing the date and volume of your hazardous waste shipments by a New York State approved hazardous waste hauler ("hazardous waste manifests") for at least five years.
+- Part 232 requires that you retain records and receipts showing the date and volume of your hazardous waste shipments by a NYS-approved hazardous waste hauler ("hazardous waste manifests") for at least five years.
 Since you are legally responsible to dispose these wastes, it is wise to keep these records for the life of your business.

 A few things to remember:

-- Wastewater should be legally hauled away and disposed as hazardous waste, or treated on-site by double carbon filtration to reduce the Perc concentration to less than 20 parts per billion (<20 ppb).
-If you choose this option, you must learn how to properly operate the wastewater treatment unit, maintain the unit according to manufacturer's specifications, keep written records on the O&M check sheet and maintain carbon filter change records on-site for five years.
+- Wastewater should be legally hauled away and disposed as hazardous waste, or treated on-site by double carbon filtration to reduce the perc concentration to less than 20 parts per billion (<20 ppb).
+If you choose this option, you must learn how to properly operate the wastewater treatment unit, maintain the unit according to manufacturer's specifications, keep written records on the operation and maintenance check sheet, and maintain carbon filter change records on-site for five years.

-- NEVER pour untreated, unfiltered wastewater down the drain, down the toilet, or out the back door.
-This is a violation of Part 232, the NYS Hazardous Waste regulations (Parts 370 through 376), and NYS water pollution and local sewer regulations.
+- NEVER pour untreated, unfiltered wastewater down the drain, toilet, or out the back door.
+This is a violation of Part 232, the NYS hazardous waste regulations (Parts 370 through 376), and NYS water pollution and local sewer regulations.

-The DEC has approved the following three training organizations to offer Part 232.14 dry cleaner Owner/Manager and Operator training courses.
-Please contact these organizations directly regarding course dates, locations, and fees.
+The NYSDEC has approved the following three training organizations to offer Part 232.14 dry cleaner owner/manager and operator training courses.
+Please contact these organizations directly regarding course dates, locations and fees.

 252 West 29th Street